Yashwanth414/Yashwanth-s-4NI24EC414/README.md

 ![image](https://github.com/user-attachments/assets/c0f8f7c7-ed03-4867-8433-047d7c474862)

 ### RESULT:

-* By varying the channel dimensions (L,W) of both MOSFET (M1 & M2), The desired currnt was achived at
+* By adjusting the channel dimensions (L, W) of both MOSFETs (M1 & M2), the desired current was successfully achieved at:
-   1. M1: L=500nm, W=950nm.
-   2. M2: L=300nm, W=1020nm.
+* M1: L = 500nm, W = 950nm
+* M2: L = 300nm, W = 1020nm
-* The gain is 3.8dB and phase shift  which is nealy 180 degree align with theoretical expectations.
+* The circuit exhibited a gain of 3.8 dB with a phase shift close to 180 degrees, aligning well with theoretical expectations.
-* The circuit responds effectively to input variations, indicating stable operation.
+* The circuit responded efficiently to input variations, indicating stable operation and reliable performance.
+020nm

 ### INFERENCE:
-* By DC sweep analysis, get the input DC voltsge.
+* The DC sweep analysis provided the input DC voltage.
-* By varying the MOSFET dimensions, Get the calculated drain currnt value in simulation.
+* By adjusting the MOSFET dimensions, the corresponding drain current values were calculated during simulation.
-* Vary both MOSFET(M1 & M2) to get the calculated drain current.
+* Both M1 and M2 were varied to achieve the desired drain current.
-* Set the AC amplitude as 1 in the AC analysis.
+* For AC analysis, the AC amplitude was set to 1, ensuring proper evaluation.
-* In DC sweep analysis we get the VTC curve at output.
+* The DC sweep analysis also provided the Voltage Transfer Characteristic (VTC) curve at the output.
-*